Redislabs-Solution-Architects/bdb-usage-sizing/README.md

 The script requires the utility jq to be installed, it will prompt the user if its not.
 >apt install jq

-Parameters are passed in a json file which has the following structure.
+Test Parameters are passed via a json file which has the following structure.
 [
   	{
   		"cluster_name" : "any suitable cluster name",